 Paper 1: 3 hours (40%).
 Open book in Sec.
 C only

 Paper 2: 2 hours 30 minutes (40%).
 Open book.

-English literature is one of the most vibrant and popular subjects to study at A Level.
+English Literature is one of the most vibrant and popular subjects to study at A Level.
 It is highly valued by universities and employers as a traditional academic subject of high status.
-It can lead to a career in journalism, teaching, law, business, publishing, script writing, communications, advertising and many others.
+It can lead to careers in journalism, teaching, law, business, television, publishing, script writing, communications, advertising and many others.